 According to an IDS report, bad data costs the US economy around 3.1 trillion dollars each year (an IBM study).
-For example, an audit of sorting machine efficiency at New York City’s Queens Processing and Distribution Center found that in one machine, 17% of trays were bogged down by recirculating packages, since the sorter was unable to read the address (reference: Sorting the Savings).
+For example, an audit of sorting machine efficiency at New York City’s Queens Processing and Distribution Center found that in one machine, 17% of trays were bogged down by recirculating packages, since the sorter was unable to read the address.

 Companies that use private shipping companies also face seemingly small address change fees that can quickly add up and eat away the bottom line.
 However, the cost of wrong addresses goes beyond re-shipping fees.
 Here are just some of the other negative aspects:

 A great solution to these problems might be easier than you imagine.
 This blog shows you how to nip the problem in the bud by implementing AI-driven address normalization.

 Address Normalization is the process of formatting an address suggested by the appropriate postal authority.
 For example, in the US, the United States Postal Service (USPS) Publication 28 determines and precisely defines postal addressing standards.